-- Execution services where the adviser takes your instructions to buy or sell a financial product without giving you any advice - Advisory services where the adviser gives you advice taking into account your goals, objectives and financial resources (this is known as "personal advice") or gives you advice without taking into account any of these things (known as "general advice") - Ongoing review service where the adviser undertakes periodic reviews (usually annually) of your personal circumstances and investment strategy.
+- ➤ Execution services where the adviser takes your instruction to buy or sell a financial product without giving you any advice - Advisory services where the adviser gives you advice taking into account your goals, objectives and financial resources (this is known as "personal advice") or gives you advice without taking into account any of these things (known as "general advice") - Ongoing review service where the adviser undertakes periodic reviews (usually annually) of your personal circumstances and investment strategy.

 Ask the adviser to fully and clearly describe the services they can offer and decide which service is best for your needs.
-If it is ongoing service find out what you are paying, what you are paying for, and how frequently the fees will be charged.

 Be realistic about what the adviser can do for you.
-For example, advisers do not sit in front of the computer monitoring your investments and it is unrealistic to expect that they will.
+For example, advisers do not sit in front of the computer monitoring your investments and it is unrealistic to expect that they do.